ryentzer/webpack.js.org/content/get-started/index.md

 }
 ```

-You can now achieve the same as above by using `npm run build` command. npm picks up the scripts through it and patches the environment temporarily so that it contains the bin commands.
+We can now achieve the same as above by using `npm run build` command. npm picks up the scripts through it and patches the environment temporarily so that it contains the bin commands.
 You will see this convention a lot of projects out there.

-T> You can pass custom parameters to webpack by adding two dashes to the `npm run build` command, e.g. `npm run build -- --colors`.
+T> We can pass custom parameters to webpack by adding two dashes to the `npm run build` command, e.g. `npm run build --colors`.

 ## Conclusion

-Now that you have a basic build together, you should dig into the [basic concepts](/concepts) and [configuration](/configuration) of webpack to understand its design better.
-Check out also the [how to section](/how-to) in order to see how to resolve common problems.
-The [API](/api) section digs into lower level.
+Now that you have a basic build together, you should dig into the [basic concepts](/concepts) and [configuration](/configuration) of webpack to  better understand its design.
+Also, check out the [how to section](/how-to) in order to see how to resolve common problems.
+The [API](/api) section digs into webpack at a lower level.